Of all the mineral nutrients in the soil,

 clover which contain

-symbiotic rhizobia bacteria within
+rhizobia bacteria within

-nodules in their
+in their root systems,

-that help to fertilize the
+producing nitrogen compounds that help to fertilize the

 soil.
-The great majority of legumes have
+The great

-this association, but a few genera (e.g.
+majority of legumes have this association, but a few genera (e.g.

 Styphnolobium) do not.